Ken LaCorte

-Ken LaCorte (born February 5, 1965) is an American YouTuber and former executive at Fox News.
-He owns several websites including Conservative Edition News, Liberal Edition News, and LaCorte News.
+Ken LaCorte (born February 5, 1965) is an American media executive, journalist, businessman, and YouTuber.
+He was an executive at Fox News for over eighteen years, joining in 1999 as Western Region bureau chief before rising to head of news editorial (2003) and vice president/senior executive producer of FoxNews.com (2006–2016), where he oversaw all editorial content and digital operations.

+After leaving Fox, he founded LaCorte News, a digital outlet he described as intended to "restore trust in journalism".
+He operated the partisan sites Conservative Edition News and Liberal Edition News which were accused of using clickbait content to drive traffic to fund LaCorte News.
+Since 2023, he has hosted the YouTube channel, Elephants in Rooms, which focuses on politics, history, and popular culture.

 Early life and education

 LaCorte's grandparents lived in a small village in Sicily.
-He was born in Alhambra, California on February 5, 1965.
+He was born in Alhambra, California, on February 5, 1965.
+He was named after his uncle Ken, who, according to LaCorte, was "shot to death by Nazis" in the final years of the Second World War.

 He attended Claremont McKenna College and earned a bachelor's degree in government in 1987.
-He received a master’s degree in professional studies, in 1988 from the State University of New York.
+He received a master’s degree in professional studies in 1988 from the State University of New York.

 Career

+Media and marketing

 LaCorte began his career as a communications specialist.
-In the late 1980s and early 1990s, he worked as a media consultant for companies and political candidates in the United States and internationally, including presidential campaigns in Colombia, Guatemala and Venezuela.
+In the late 1980s and early 1990s, he worked as a media consultant for companies and political candidates in the United States and internationally, including presidential campaigns in Colombia, Guatemala, and Venezuela.
 In 1997, he was the marketing manager for Healthline Medical.

+Politics

 In 1998, he ran as a Republican primary candidate in California's 44th State Assembly District.
 The Los Angeles Times reported that he was a member of the National Rifle Association of America and opposed stricter gun control legislation with the exception of handguns for felons and automatic weapons.
 In 1997, he challenged California law by publishing the state's Megan's Law list.
 Despite a warning from the state's Attorney General Dan Lungren, LaCorte hand copied the names of the state's high risk sex offenders and published them online.
 In 2004, California published the Megan's Law database on the internet.